-- URDC meets at least four times per year. - At least half of the membership must be in attendance for a meeting to be quorate. - 14.2 URDC will have the authority to co-opt additional persons either internal or external to the University, with particular expertise or experience, to participate in the work of the Committee, either on an ad hoc basis or as formal members. - 14.3 A URDC Complaints and Appeals Sub-Committee considers all formal research degree complaints and appeals. - 14.4 URDC will strive to maintain a membership that reflects a rich diversity, taking positive action to achieve this where necessary.
+- URDC meets at least four times per year. - At least half of the membership must be in attendance for a meeting to be quorate.

+- 15.2 URDC will have the authority to co-opt additional persons either internal or external to the University, with particular expertise or experience, to participate in the work of the Committee, either on an ad hoc basis or as formal members. - 15.3 A URDC Complaints and Appeals Sub-Committee considers all formal research degree complaints and appeals. - 15.4 URDC will strive to maintain a membership that reflects a rich diversity, taking positive action to achieve this where necessary.

-15. School Academic Standards and Quality Committees
+16. School Academic Standards and Quality Committees

-- 15.1 The academic standards and quality of courses within a School are monitored and regularly reported upon by its SASQC (this includes all courses that a School offers in collaboration with an external partner).
-Each SASQC reports to ASQC and can make recommendations to the Executive Dean and / or School Executive Team for strategic and operational change.
-The work of a SASQC is supported through the membership of a CADQ Senior Quality and Standards Advisor. - 15.2 SASQCs have the following terms of reference:
+- 16.1 The academic standards and quality of courses within a School are monitored and regularly reported upon by its SASQC (this includes all courses that a School offers in collaboration with an external partner).
+Each SASQC reports to ASQC and can make recommendations to the Executive Dean and / or School Executive Team for strategic and operational change. - 16.2 SASQCs have the following terms of reference: